andrew-vant/romtool/README.md

 someone can use is universal.
 Reading a string is not fundamentally different from one game to another, either.

-romlib (and its command line interface, romtool) is an attempt to collect game-independent functionality into an API and a very basic patch-making tool.
+romlib (and its command-line interface, romtool) is an attempt to collect game-independent functionality into an API and a very basic patch-making tool.
 The idea is to make simple hacks possible for non-programmers, and provide a useful set of primitives for more complex